Facebook is free and will always be.

 Facebook is a wonderful tool for communication, but only if you use it wisely.
 That’s why you need to understand how Facebook works, how they track and use your data, and how to protect yourself.

-It is like bringing different groups to the city central square to communicate with each other.
+It is like bringing different groups to the central city square to communicate.

 Facebook brings individuals and businesses together.